-Regarding beneficiaries residing in the Reception Center, there is no set time frame in which they must leave the Center once they have received international protection, however persons are informed and urged by the Asylum Service to expedite their transition to the community.
+Regarding BIPs residing in the Reception Centre, there is no set time frame in which they must leave the Centre once they have received international protection, however persons are informed and urged by the Asylum Service to expedite their transition to the community.
+There have been no cases of people evicted out of the Reception Centre without any housing arrangement.
 As the majority of people will not be able to secure employment immediately after receiving international protection, almost all persons will need to apply for financial aid through the national Guaranteed Minimum Income (GMI) scheme.
-Efforts have been made to prioritise GMI applications for beneficiaries who are still residing in the Reception Centre would be prioritized.
+Efforts have been made to prioritise GMI applications for beneficiaries who are still residing in the Reception Centre.
 In practice, however, several months elapse before people are able to move out of the Reception Centre.
 This is partly because the GMI scheme does not provide amounts for housing, unless a specific property has already been identified and contracted.
 Moreover, it also due to the sharp increase of rent prices, the fact that rent deposits are not covered through the GMI scheme and the fact that most residents will not be able to secure a job on-time.

-In 2020, a procedure to accommodate the transition of persons receiving international protection from the Reception Centre into the community was proposed, which included the provision of financial aid/pocket money given directly to the persons; two-month’s rent allowance in advance; the provision of accommodation for one week in a hotel in case they are not able to find accommodation before leaving the Centre; and informing the Social Welfare Services of the persons moving into the community so as to monitor their integration.
+In 2020, a procedure to accommodate the transition of persons receiving international protection from the Reception Centre into the community was proposed, which included the provision of financial aid/pocket money given directly to the persons; two-month’s rent allowance in advance; the provision of accommodation for one week in a hotel in case they are not able to find accommodation before leaving the Centre; and informing the SWS of the persons moving into the community so as to monitor their integration.
 Although there were some advances in 2020 regarding the proposed transitional procedure, due to COVID-19, it has not been implemented to date.

-There have been no cases of people being evicted out of the Reception Centre without any housing arrangement.
-However, there is always a number of persons with international protection residing in Kofinou Reception Centre, indicating that transitioning out of the centre remains one of the greatest
+However, there is always a number of BIPs residing in Kofinou Reception Centre, indicating that transitioning out of the centre remains challenging.